ravendesignsystem/rds/src/docs/about/introduction/index.md

 title: An Introduction to RDS
 content: true
 ---
-**Page notes: there are some good general thoughts on this page that should be transplaneted into other sections but then this page can be removed. -danny**

 ## Introduction

 The RDS design system was established to help Carleton deliver a unified experience across all of its web properties.
 In addition to creating a consistent user experience, the project provides an opportunity to unite development teams across campus through a shared language.